-Android Operating System is highly customizable using PC and Mac.
-You can even root, unlock the bootloader, install custom ROM, edit the operating system source code or sideload anything to your smartphone.
+A lot of features can be unlocked if we unlock the firmware of Android.
+You can even root, unlock the bootloader, install custom ROM, partially edit the operating system files or sideload anything to your smartphone.
 To do this, several tools named ADB and Fastboot are required on the system.
-In this guide, we will learn to install ADB and Fastboot Kit for Android on Windows and Mac
+In this guide, we will learn to install ADB and Fastboot Kit for Android on Windows and Mac.

 The ADB, aka Android Debugging Bridge, is the command-line tool for communicating with the device using specific command syntaxes.
 It supports various types of operations on the smartphone that lets you modify the device.